nazo6/installer.nvim/README.md

 - :ballot_box_with_check: : There is an LS installation script, but I have not verified that it installs and works.
 - :white_check_mark: : I have confirmed that the installation and operation are successful.
-- :checkered_flag: : Installation was successful but there was a problem with the operation

 | Name                   | Language Server                          | Win                     | Linux                   |
 | ---------------------- | ---------------------------------------- | ----------------------- | ----------------------- |